digideskio/jump_menu/README.txt

 the nice clean output function.
 Though it's sacrilege, you can just place this code in a block with PHP Input Format.
 However what you should do is create a small module to provide the blocks you need.

+Configuration...
+Change the title (first item in the menu) by setting a custom block title.

 Code...